-Item 10: Other Financial Industry Activities & Affiliations Timothy Rowe, one of Covenant's affiliated Investment Advisor Representatives, is licensed to offer commissionable insurance products through various marketing organizations and is individually licensed with numerous insurance companies in multiple states.
+Item 10: Other Financial Industry Activities & Affiliations

+Timothy Rowe, one of Covenant's affiliated Investment Advisor Representatives, is licensed to offer commissionable insurance products through various marketing organizations and is individually licensed with numerous insurance companies in multiple states.
 Mr. Rowe conducts such business through Covenant Financial Resources, LLC, ("CFR") of which he serves as the sole Managing Member.
 Covenant's owner John Guarino also holds an insurance license and refers financial planning clients to Mr. Rowe.
 When one of Covenant's duly licensed members refers clients to CFR for these products, such related licensed member receives a share of the commissions, which is fully disclosed to each referred client.
 No additional fees are paid by such client for these referrals.
 The receipt of commissions from CFR creates a conflict of interest between Covenant and its clients by raising the possibility that insurance products could be recommended because of the referral commissions generated rather than because of the overriding benefit to the client.
 This conflict is mitigated by Covenant, Mr. Rowe and CFR by diligently confirming the appropriateness of each product for each client, and by making full disclosure of the referral commission relationship, as well as the fact that every client has the option to purchase such products through other, non-affiliated parties.
 CFR also provides marketing and educational services.
 Mr. Rowe receives certain ongoing payments from client relationships with a firm with whom he was employed prior to 1999.
 These payments are not related to, nor do they directly or indirectly benefit, Covenant.
 As such, these payments do not create any conflict of interest between Covenant and its clients.

 Covenant's owner is 50% owner and CEO of Covenant Advisors, LLC a non-operating holding company.

 When other authorized professionals refer clients to Covenant for money management services, Covenant generally shares the fees generated by the referred clients with the referring individual and fully discloses all referral fees in writing to the client.
 Presently, Covenant maintains fee-sharing relationships with three such individuals.
-In addition, CFR utilizes the services of Financial Insight Technology, Inc. ("SmartAsset"), a third party that charges a fixed fee to generate client prospect leads.
-See, "Item 14: Client Referrals and Other Compensation."
-Item 11: Code of Ethics, Participation or Interest in Client Transactions & Personal Trading Code of Ethics A Code of Ethics ("Code") has been adopted by Covenant and is designed to comply with Rule 204A-1 under the Investment Advisers Act of 1940 ("Advisers Act").
-The following is a summary of the Code.
-Covenant will provide any client or prospective client a copy of the entire Code upon request.
-The Code establishes rules of conduct for all employees of Covenant and is designed to, among other things; govern personal securities trading activities in the accounts of employees.
-The Code is based upon the principle that Covenant and its employees owe a fiduciary duty to Covenant's clients to conduct their affairs, including their personal securities transactions, in such a manner as to avoid (i) serving their own personal interests ahead of clients, (ii) taking inappropriate advantage of their position with the firm and (iii) any actual or potential conflicts of interest or any abuse of their position of trust and responsibility.
-The Code is designed to ensure that the high ethical standards long maintained by Covenant continue to be applied.
-The purpose of the Code is to preclude activities which may lead to or give the appearance of conflicts of interest, insider trading and other forms of prohibited or unethical business conduct.
-The excellent name and reputation of our firm continues to be a direct reflection of the conduct of each employee.
-Pursuant to Section 206 of the Advisers Act, both Covenant and its employees are prohibited from engaging in fraudulent, deceptive or manipulative conduct.
-Compliance with this section involves more than acting with honesty and good faith alone.
-It means that Covenant has an affirmative duty of utmost good faith to act solely in the best interest of its clients.
-Covenant and its employees are subject to the following specific fiduciary obligations when dealing with clients: The duty to provide advice in the best interests of clients and the duty to have a reasonable, independent basis for the investment advice provided; - The duty to obtain best execution for a client's transactions where the Firm is in a position to direct brokerage transactions for the client; - The duty to ensure that investment advice is suitable to meeting the client's individual objectives, needs and circumstances; and - A duty to be loyal to clients.
+Covenant Financial Resources, LLC ("CFR"), an affiliate of Covenant, uses a lead-generating firm to identify appropriate prospective clients to Covenant.
+This firm does not recommend potential clients to Covenant, rather it provides a list of leads based on investor inputs into its online profile tool.
+CFR pays a one-time fee for such prospect leads in amounts ranging up to \$250.
+These fees are payable regardless of whether a prospect becomes our advisory client.